Ovays Azizi: International career

-Azizi made his debut for the Afghanistan national football team in a 2–0 friendly loss to Thailand on 3 September 2015.
+Azizi made his debut for the Afghanistan national team in a 2–0 friendly loss to Thailand on 3 September 2015.

 Personal life

 Azizi was born in Afghanistan and lost his father and grandparents in the Afghan Civil War.
-His mother and his 4 siblings took refuge in Iran.
+His grandmother, mother and his 4 siblings fled Afghanistan and took refuge in Iran.
 In 2001, he was accepted as a refugee in Denmark.
 Azizi also worked in occupational therapy in Denmark.

+He plays for the Danish side, Hillerod.
+Playing for Maziya football team, he was named as the best goalkeeper of the Dhivehi Premier League (DPL) for the 2019-2020 season.